CANCELLATION AND REFUND POLICY

 Tampering with the fire safety equipment, fire alarms, sprinklers or sensors is prohibited.
 This includes willfully de-activating any alarm bells or smoke sensors.
 Displaying fire exit signs in a student room will result in a fine.
 Fire drills and the evacuation of each building, whenever a fire alarm is sounded, are for the protection of all students.
 Accidental activation of the fire alarms due to negligence is a violation of Stevens fire safety code.
 Any violation of fire rules and regulations may result in the loss of residence privileges, as well as a fine.

 Residents must obtain the roommates’ permission before having a guest.
 Overnight guests are limited to 2 days in a 7 day period and no more than 5 days in a 30 day period.
 Students will be held responsible for the actions of any guests.
-Gatherings in student rooms must be limited to 1 guest per resident and must not disturb others.
+Gatherings in student rooms must be limited to 1 guest per resident on campus and 1 guest for Stevens Leased Housing residents and must not disturb others.
 Residents are not permitted to entertain a large group of individuals.
-Overnight guests must be registered with the Office of Residence Life using the myStevens housing link Overvnight Guest Form.
-The registered guests of a room do not have the privilege of extending the use of the room to anyone else.
+Overnight guests must be registered with the Office of Residential and Dining Services.
+The guests of a room do not have the privilege of extending the use of the room to anyone else.

-Stevens will not condone the use, sale or possession of illicit drugs, narcotics or other controlled substances on property of the university or on property of any affiliated organization recognized by the university.
+Stevens will not condone the use, sale or possession of illicit drugs, narcotics or other controlled substances on the property of the university or on the property of any affiliated organization recognized by the university.
 No warnings will be issued.
 An infraction will subject the student to disciplinary action by the university in the form of suspension or dismissal.
 In addition, the student may be subject to prosecution under federal, state and local law.
 Please also note that hookahs and bongs are prohibited and are not allowed to be used or stored within Stevens housing including on-campus housing and Stevens Leased Housing.

-Students are responsible for maintaining reasonable noise levels in their rooms, and must avoid disturbing or disrupting other students.
+Students are responsible for maintaining reasonable noise levels in their rooms and must avoid disturbing or disrupting other students.
 The privilege of having such equipment may be revoked if it disturbs other residents.
-Televisions, audio equipment, and musical instruments are permitted in student rooms, with exception.
+Televisions, audio equipment, and musical instruments are permitted in student rooms, with the exception.
 The use of amplified musical instruments and/or stereos that are disturbing to the community and that cannot be turned down or used with headphones to prevent unnecessary noise issues are prohibited.
 Therefore, musical instruments of any type generally should not to be played in the residence halls.
-Larger musical instruments such as immobile harps, pianos, drums and organs are not allowed in Stevens housing.
+Larger musical instruments such as immobile harps, pianos, drums, and organs are not allowed in Stevens housing.
 No drum sets are allowed.
 Portable and handheld music devices should not be audible outside of the apartment.
 No antennas are permitted outside the boundaries of the room.
 Satellite dishes of any kind are not permitted in the residence halls.
 Quiet hours are considered essential for all residents.
-On campus hours are: Sunday evening through Friday morning, 10 p.m. to 10 a.m., and 1 a.m. to 10 a.m. on Friday and Saturday.
+On campus, hours are Sunday evening through Friday morning, 10 p.m. to 10 a.m., and 1 a.m. to 10 a.m. on Friday and Saturday.
 Stevens Leased Housing guest hours are 10 a.m. to 10 p.m.
 7 days a week.
 There will be 24-hour quiet hours during final exams at the end of each semester.
 At times other than quiet hours, students are expected to be considerate of others (courtesy hours).

 Stevens housing students are expected to manage and minimize their utility use.
 Leased housing units in excess of the monthly average for utility use will receive notification of the overages and may be charged the difference in the cost for each month.